10 October 2019

 You have to know the technology BUT you must quit programming

-HINT: Work on your communication skills.
+HINT: Improve your communication skills.

 You have to consult people BUT you must have your own opinion

-What does work is the culture of teamwork – asking your people for their opinions, mentoring junior developers, setting high standards for everybody (including yourself!) will make your team more motivated and engaged in the company’s life.
+What does work is the culture of teamwork – asking your people for their opinions, mentoring junior developers, setting high standards for everybody (including yourself!) will make your team members more motivated and engaged in the company’s life.

 HINT: Consult the problematic issues and implement ideas but never take it out on your team if your final decision turned out to be a bad one.

 Examples?
-Saying “Please explain to the customer what you are doing in the project because I know you’re an expert”, or “You can work remotely but I expect you to be in constant contact with the rest of the team because the client requires it” rather than giving orders without an explanation works wonders.
+Saying “Please explain to the customer what you are doing in the project because I know you’re an expert”, or “You can work remotely but I expect you to be in constant contact with the rest of the tech team because the client requires it” rather than giving orders without an explanation works wonders.

-Your team needs to know they matter and their opinions can be taken into consideration, so make sure that they are heard.
-During the meeting, all possible options and their consequences have to be said out loud.
+Your tech team needs to know they matter and their opinions can be taken into consideration, so make sure that their position and software development experience is heard.
+During the meeting, all possible strategy options and their business and technological consequences have to be said out loud.